sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

     Answer: <|eot_id|><|start_header_id|>assistant<|end_header_id|>
 ```

-You can make modifications in the following location:
+You can make modifications to the prompt template in the following file:

 ```
 file: prompts/qa_prompt.yaml